Miltos-90/RUL_Estimation_of_Aircraft_Engines/README.md

 effect of operating conditions.
 This leaves two sources: degradation, and sensor noise.
-If we also assume that the effect of sensor noise is relatively small compared to the effect of degradation (hopefully this is tha case), we’re only left with one source: degradation.
+If we also assume that the effect of sensor noise is relatively small compared to the effect of degradation (hopefully this is the case), we’re only left with one source: degradation.
 This implies that we have a single basis vector, therefore only *one* independent component.
 In this case, ICA boils down to *whitening* the dataset (decorrelate it through PCA and normalize to unit variance).
 Let’s apply